UPDATE: Sept 2018 edited this a bit. The original post is from May 2017, before the all beef diet.

 My cystic acne was on another level.
 It wasn’t even called cystic acne.
 I went to a dermatologist and to doctors.
 One doctor thought it was bacterial, and a dermatologist told me to stop doing it to myself.
 NO JOKE.
 He literally suggested I was poking holes in my own skin.
 Then when I went back and told him it was diet related he laughed at me.
 I didn’t see him again.

-These are not photos of my skin at its worst (it’s not fun taking photos at that time), but these guys show a bit of what was going on.
-It hurt.
+These are not photos of my skin at its worst (it’s not fun taking photos at that time), but they show a bit.

 Turns out the worst thing for my skin was gluten.
 My skin used to get worse around exams and I thought it was stress.
 Nope.
 You have exams before Christmas, then what?
 Then you eat dessert every day.
 What do you eat when you’re studying for exams?
 If you’re 19-22 year old me, you survive off of cheese and Ichiban (a particularly delicious form of Mr Noodles that is really not good for you).
 My diet would get worse while cramming for exams, and then during my exams, my skin would pay for it.